-- 31. This part sets out the Council's transport policy statement as required by section 508G of the Education Act 1996 in respect of academic year 2019/20 for adults, that is to say persons who are not of compulsory school age or sixth form age.
+- 31. This part sets out the Council's transport policy statement as required by section 508G of the Education Act 1996 in respect of academic year 2021/22 for adults, that is to say persons who are not of compulsory school age or sixth form age.
 Section 508G of the Education Act 1996 requires the Council to specify in this document: - a. any transport or other arrangements, and any payment of travelling expenses, made or to be made in relation to the academic year under section 508F in relation to adults (Post-19) with an EHC plan; and - b. any travel concessions which are to be provided to adults (Post-19) with an EHC plan receiving education or training at certain institutions. - 32.
 This policy statement also sets out the Council's arrangements under section 508F in relation to adults without an EHC plan. - 33.
-The Council does not make any general arrangements for free transport or the payment of any travelling expenses under section 508F of the Education Act 1996 as it considers that these are unnecessary for the vast majority of adults.
-It will consider making arrangements for individuals if they have an EHC plan or their circumstances are exceptional.
-The Council will consider whatever is said in any application but will have particular regard to the following: - The age of the applicant; - The nature of the route or alternative routes the applicant could reasonably be expected to take; - Distance and journey time from the applicant's home to their place of education and the cost of providing travel assistance to there; - What alternative means of facilitating attendance there may be; - What alternative institutions or options there may be; - The contents of any EHC plan (including anything about transport); - Any relevant legal duties upon the Council; - The best use of the Council's resources and the competing claims upon them.
+The law only requires the Council to provide free transport for adults in education as it considers necessary.
+The law also gives the Council the discretion to pay travel expenses (in whole or in part) in certain circumstances.
+The Council considers that no general arrangements for free transport for adults are necessary and that individual arrangements are unlikely to be necessary unless the adult has an EHC plan or the circumstances are exceptional.
+Similarly, the Council will only exercise its discretion to pay part or all of travelling expenses where the adult has an EHC plan or the circumstances are exceptional.
+The Council will determine each case based on what is said in any application and, in addition to what is set out in the Key Principles above, it will have particular regard to the following: - The age of the applicant; - The nature of the route or alternative routes the applicant could reasonably be expected to take; - Distance and journey time from the applicant's home to their place of education and the cost of providing travel assistance to there; - What alternative means of facilitating attendance there may be; - What alternative institutions or options there may be;

-- 34. The Council is required by law to provide any travel assistance considered necessary under section 508F free of charge.
+- The contents of any EHC plan (including anything about transport); - Any relevant legal duties upon the Council; - The best use of the Council's resources and the competing claims upon them. - 34.
+The Council is required by law to provide any travel assistance considered necessary under section 508F free of charge.
 The Council may also, in certain circumstances, pay all or part of travelling expenses. - 35.
 Appendix 5 is a list of travel concessions and other sources of support for adults aged 19+.